yvelikova/axway-open-docs/content/en/docs/streams/subscribers/subscribers-errors.md

 | category | Category to which the error belongs.
 Refer to [Error Categories](#error-categories) section.|
 | message | Human readable message describing the error

-> For an programmatic error processing, only code and category must be used.
+For programmatic error processing, only the code and category must be used.

 ### Error Categories